|

 I was in the middle of an off-off-Broadway production of Othello, and

-I was drawing packed houses and getting rave reviews.
+I was packed houses and getting rave reviews.
 Nathan

 suggested 'Desdemona.'
 "It's a new life for you, Lu.
 Desdemona was